sannybuilder/translations/README.md

 ## Share With The Community

-* Submit a pull request at https://github.com/sannybuilder/translations (if comfortable with Git) or send to mail@sannybuilder.com.
+* If you spot an issue or want to share a new or updated translation, you can do it using any of the following methods:

-## Translating Installer Messages
+  * submit a pull request (if comfortable with Git)

-* The installer messages are located at the [sb-setup.iss](https://github.com/sannybuilder/installer/blob/master/sb-setup.iss#L37).
+  * open a ticket and attach the file
-Submit a pull request in https://github.com/sannybuilder/installer.
+  * share the file on Discord at https://sannybuilder.com/discord